-NYW's strong financial management and conservative budgeting continue to yield sound financial metrics, despite ongoing volatility in consumption over the last several years and sizable growth in debt service obligations.
-FGR and SGR DSC from net operating revenues improved for the third consecutive year in fiscal 2013, increasing to 6.7x and 2.4x, respectively.
-Reflecting the gross lien on system revenues, DSC grew to 10.3x and 3.6x, respectively.
-The authority's favorable operating results were driven in part by the adoption of a 7% rate increase and a return to positive growth in consumption compared to a 1.5% decline in demand incorporated in the 2013 adopted budget.
+NYW's strong financial management and conservative budgeting continue to yield sound financial metrics, despite ongoing volatility in consumption over the last several years and continued growth in debt service obligations.
+FGR and SGR DSC from net operating revenues improved for the fourth consecutive year in fiscal 2014, increasing to 7.7x and 3x, respectively.
+Reflecting the gross lien on system revenues, DSC grew to 12.6x and 4.8x, respectively.
+The authority's favorable operating results were driven in part by the adoption of a 5.6% rate increase that positively offset a nearly 1% decline in consumption.

 Liquidity has also steadily grown in recent years to a more acceptable level.
-Unrestricted cash and investments together with O&M reserves increased to nearly 250 days cash in fiscal 2013, more than three times the amount on hand at the close of fiscal 2010.
+Unrestricted cash and investments together with O&M reserves increased to nearly 280 days of cash on hand in fiscal 2014, more than three times the amount on hand at the close of fiscal 2010.
 NYW's prudent practice of carrying forward and applying any operating surplus generated in the prior year to the payment of debt service in the coming fiscal year prevents the build-up of more robust cash balances but preserves rate flexibility.
 Fitch continues to view this strategy favorably.
-The net surplus generated in fiscal 2013 (measured on a cash basis) totaled \$750 million, up from the \$498 million generated in fiscal 2012.
+The net surplus generated in fiscal 2014 (measured on a cash basis) totaled \$985 million, up from the \$750 million generated in fiscal 2013.

-Results through the first 11 months of the current fiscal year are positive, with year-to-date revenues reportedly up by almost 5.5% compared to the adopted budget.
-Consumption, while down by nearly 1% to date, is about in line with budgeted expectations.
-The authority estimates that funds currently held by the bond trustee as a result of surplus operations generated in the current fiscal year already equal about one-half of fiscal 2015 debt service obligations.

-The authority adopted a modest 5.6% rate increase for fiscal 2014 following several years of more sizeable increases, including double-digit rate hikes enacted in fiscals 2008-2011.
+Results through the first eight months of the current fiscal year are positive, with year-to-date revenues reportedly up by nearly 2.4% compared to the adopted budget.
+Consumption, while down about 1.7% to date, is almost in line with budgeted expectations.
+The authority adopted modest rate increases of 5.6% and 3.5% in fiscals 2014 and 2015, respectively, following several years of more sizeable increases, including double-digit rate hikes enacted in fiscals 2008 - 2011.
 Despite the escalation in rates, the average monthly residential bill remains relatively affordable in comparison to median household income levels for the service area.